-The Company acquired Aushon Biosystems, Inc. (Aushon) and will market and sell Aushon developed instruments and biomarker assays.
+The Company acquired Aushon Biosystems, Inc. (Aushon) in January 2018 and will market and sell Aushon developed instruments and biomarker assays.
 In addition, the Company plans to utilize the Aushon CLIA-certified laboratory to enhance the research service offering to customers.